 When a port of this device receives packets, no matter whether packets have the VLAN tag, the switch will add the VLAN tag of the default VLAN on this port to these packets.
 Thus, if a received packet has a VLAN tag, the packet become a packet with double tags; if a received packet is untagged, this packet will be added a default VLAN tag of this port.
-Thus, if a received packet has a VLAN tag, the packet become a packet with double tags; if a received packet is untagged, this packet will be added a default VLAN tag of this port.
+Thus, if a received packet has a VLAN tag, the packet become a packet with double tags; if a received packet suntagged, this packet become a packet with double tags; if a received packet is untagged, this packet become a packet with double tags; if a received packet is untagged, this packet will be added a default VLAN tag of this port.